Vaibhav-cmd-byte/Vaibhav-cmd-byte/README.md

 - 👋 Hi, I’m @Vaibhav-cmd-byte
-- 👀 I’m interested in Developing and building Websites or work on Front End Side of Project.
+- 👀 I’m interested in Developing and building Websites or working on Projects.
-- 🌱 I’m currently learning NodeJs.
+- 🌱 I’m currently learning AI.
 - 💞️ I’m looking to collaborate on a project.
-- 📫 Email me: vaibhavsinghthakur27@gmail.com
+- 📫 Email me: singh.vvaibhav02@gmail.com

 <!---
 Vaibhav-cmd-byte/Vaibhav-cmd-byte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.